Watch out Vardy! Relentless Salah not giving up Golden Boot chase | Goal.com

 The Egypt international scored twice as the Reds ran out 3-1 winners at the Amex Stadium.
 With 19 league goals, he sits three behind Jamie Vardy in the standings.
 You can bet your life he will be going all out to eclipse the Leicester man in Liverpool’s final four fixtures.

-He was too good for Brighton here, profiting from the hosts’ slackness and Naby Keita’s sharpness to give his side the lead inside six minutes.
+He was too good for Brighton here, profiting from the hosts’ slackness and Naby Keita’s sharpness to give his side the lead with a clinical finish inside six minutes.

-It was Liverpool's first away goal - in any competition - since February, and two minutes later they had another, with Salah setting up captain Jordan Henderson for a fine swept finish.
+It was Liverpool's first away goal - in any competition - since February, and two minutes later they had another, Salah setting up captain Jordan Henderson for a fine swept finish from 20 yards.

-That is 73 league goals, to go with his 27 assists in 104 league appearances since arriving at Anfield.
+That is 73 league goals, to go with his 27 assists, in 104 league appearances since arriving at Anfield.
+Some player.

 He might have had more before the end, too.